opensource-observer/oso/dbt/README.md

 ### Install dependencies

-Install the dependencies by running poetry to install.
+From inside the `dbt` directory, run poetry to install the dependencies.

 ```bash
 $ poetry install